Each building represents a different time period.

-We compare and contrast ancient building techniques and styles using the best and most complete archaelogical evidence.
-The vast majority of our materials are harvested locally by us and our visiting groups.
+We compare and contrast ancient building techniques using archaeological evidence available at the time of building.
+The vast majority of our materials are harvested locally by us.
 Each project will employ traditional construction methods.

 The archaeological evidence for this building comes from three excavations on the Isle of Man in the 1960’s.